Brynmor87/ComputerDatabase/README.md

 # ComputerDatabase
-This project includes regression scripts for the Computer Database using a BDD framework with Cucumber and Selenium.
+This project includes scripts for the Computer Database.
+Automated regression scripts are included using a BDD framework with Cucumber and Selenium.

+# Approach and manual scripts
+The test approach and manual scripts are included in the 'Approach and Scripts.xlsx' file.

 # Installation